ManishYadavdevloper/ManishYadavdevloper/README.md

 - 👋 Hi, I’m @ManishYadavdevloper
 - 👀 I’m interested in programming.
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently working in php
-- 💞️ I’m looking to collaborate on java projects
+- 💞️ working in dw pvt ltd as php developer.
 - 📫 How to reach me : search on github "@Manishyadavdeveloper", Search on twitter official_Tgtsg

 <!---